alexperryrhodes/growth-lab-skill-assessment/README.md

     - /previous_division/`<id>`/
     - /previous_division/`<id>`/`<year>`/

-In addition the solution folder contains a helper function file which is required to support all three task files.
+In addition, the solution folder contains a helper function file which is required to support all three task files.